SFULibrary/islandora_rest_ingester/README.md

      Show the help page for this script.
 ```

+Please note:

+* when ingesting compound objects, the value of the `--cmodel` option should be "islandora:compoundCModel".
+Content models for child elements are assigned automatically based on the OBJ datastream file's extension.
+* when ingesting books, the value of the `--cmodel` option should be "islandora:bookCModel".

 ### The log file

 The log file records when the Islandora REST Ingester was run, what objects and datastreams it ingested, and checksum verifications (if checksums were enabled on datastreams).
-It also records any empty directories it encounters and exceptions thown during REST requests:
+It also records any exceptions thown during REST requests:

 ```
 [2017-07-17 07:12:35] Islandora REST Ingester.INFO: ingest.php (endpoint http://localhost:8000/islandora/rest/v1) started at July 17, 2017, 7:12 am [] []